Most reliable tumble dryer brands

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-The reassuring news is that tumble dryers are actually one of the more reliable products included in our survey, more reliable say than washer-dryers with only 18%, on average, developing a fault within 10 years.
-But there are big differences between brands and some unreliable brands to steer well clear of.
+The reassuring news is that tumble dryers are actually one of the more reliable products included in our survey, with only 14% on average developing a fault within 10 years.
+However, there are big differences between some brands when it comes to reliability in the long run.

-Take a look at our tumble dryer reviews to find the best and the most reliable tumble dryer for you.
+To find the best and the most reliable machine for you take a look at all of our tumble dryer reviews .

 The table below shows the reliability scores and star ratings for popular brands of tumble dryer.
-The more stars, the more reliable to tumble dryer brand.
+The more stars, the more reliable the brand.

 |Which tumble dryer brands are the most reliable?